PML-N to take advantage of Avenfield verdict: Zardari

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-She said the PPP always supported democracy in the parliament and when the PPP gave support to Nawaz in the parliament, he assumed it a deal with his government.
+She said the PPP always supported the democracy in the Parliament and when the PPP gave support to Nawaz in the parliament, he assumed it a deal with his government.

-The PML-N was saying that if the election results came in their favour then the elections were free, fair and transparent and if the people’s verdict in the upcoming election comes against them, it meant the elections were rigged, she remarked.
-“Returning to the country is a compulsion for Nawaz Sharif,” Sherry opined.
+The PML-N was saying that if the elections results came in their favour then the elections were free, fair and transparent and if the people’s verdict comes in the upcoming election comes against them, it meant the elections were rigged, she remarked.
+“Returning into the country is a compulsion for Nawaz Sharif,” Sherry opined.

 Similarly, PPP central Punjab president Qamar Zaman Kaira said his party always expected justice from courts.
 The Sharifs had faced accountability for the first time in three decades and this judgment had exposed their so-called transparency in politics, he added.